Texas Hill Country

 The Texas Hill Country is a geographic region of Central and South Texas, forming the southeast part of the Edwards Plateau.
 Given its location, climate, terrain, and vegetation, the Hill Country can be considered one of the borders between the American South and Southwest.
 The region represents the very remote rural countryside of Central Texas, but also is home to growing suburban neighborhoods and affluent retirement developments.

 The region is notable for its karst topography and tall rugged hills of limestone or granite.
 Many of the hills rise to a height of 400–500 ft above the surrounding plains and valleys, with Packsaddle Mountain rising to a height of 800 ft above the Llano River in Kingsland.
 The Hill Country also includes the Llano Uplift and the second-largest granite dome in the United States, Enchanted Rock.
 The terrain throughout the region is characterized by a thin layer of topsoil and many exposed rocks and boulders, making the region very dry and prone to flash flooding.
 Native vegetation in the region includes various yucca, prickly pear cactus, desert spoon, and wildflowers in the Llano Uplift.
 The predominant trees in the region are Ashe juniper and Texas live oak.

 Bound on the east by the Balcones Escarpment, the Hill Country reaches into the far northern portions of San Antonio and western portions of Travis County including the cities of Austin and Lago Vista.
 As a result of springs discharging water stored in the Edwards Aquifer, several cities such as Austin, San Marcos, and New Braunfels were settled at the base of the escarpment.
 As of 2016, the region's economy was one of the fastest growing in the United States.
+The Texas Hill Country has emerged as one of the United States' most prominent glamping destinations, driven by its temperate year-round climate, limestone hill topography, and proximity to Austin.
+Texas Monthly described the Hill Country as "the state's glamping capital" in a 2024 feature on the growth of luxury outdoor accommodation across Texas.